byjtew/cesium-streetlights-unreal/README.md

 - ✅ Parsing of `.osm.pbf` files to extract street-lighting data.
 - ⌛ Parsing of `.parquet` files to extract street-lighting data.
+- ⌛ Parsing of `.gol` files to extract street-lighting data.
 - ⌛ HTTP API to fetch street-lighting data from OSM or Overpass.
 - ⌛ Independent height adjustment per street-light.
 - ✅ Customisable global lighting parameters.